NHAS/reverse_ssh/README.md

 ### Tun (VPN)

 RSSH and SSH support creating tuntap interfaces that allow you to route traffic and create pseudo-VPN.
-It does take a bit more setup than just a local or remote forward (`-L`, `-R`), but in this mode you can send UDP and ICMP.
+It does take a bit more setup than just a local or remote forward (`-L`, `-R`), but in this mode you can send `UDP` and `ICMP`.

+#### Important Notice

+If you connect to a malicious RSSH client, it will be able to connect back to your tunnel device.
+As such it is important not to have forwarding enabled, and to either have firewall rules to stop any connections to the local machine, or run this from within a container/netns.

 Install a client on a remote machine, this will not work if you have your RSSH client on the same host as your tun device.
 ```sh